staff

 Gina A. Levesque – Intake and Compliance Manager

-Ms. Levesque graduated with a B.S. in Education from Southern Illinois University at Edwardsville where she attended on a softball scholarship and still holds many school records for her offensive and defensive abilities.
-Ms. Levesque is also a Certified Fraud Examiner and serves as an active member of the Florida Region 7 All Hazards Incident Management Team.
+Ms. Levesque graduated with a B.S. in Education from Southern Illinois University at Edwardsville.
+Ms. Levesque is also a Certified Fraud Examiner and serves as an active member of the Florida Region 7 All Hazards Incident Management Team

 Mark A. Higgs – Investigator